 Our paper contributes to several streams of literature.
 First, our paper is related to the theoretical literature on the multitasking principal-agent model (see, e.g., Holmström and Milgrom 1991, Baker et al. 1994, Dixit 2002).
-A key finding of this literature is that incentivizing one dimension of multiple tasks may lead to the agent shirking on other performance dimensions.
+A key finding of this literature is that incentivizing one among multiple tasks can lead to the agent shirking on other tasks.
 Holmström and Tirole (1993), for example, find that incentive schemes that reward only immediately realized profits can lead agents to sacrifice long-run profits.
-To solve this moral hazard problem, Godes (2004) proposes the division of labor for salespeople who work on technologically substitutable tasks.
-MacDonald and Marx (2001) consider the case of multitasking with production complementarities across tasks.
-Here the principal prefers the agent to spread effort across tasks, but the agent prefers to spend more effort only on less costly tasks under and additive performance aggregation based scheme.
-They refer to this outcome as "adverse specialization" and therefore suggest the need for incentive contracts that have payoff complementarity across task outcomes to improve incentive alignment with the principal.
+To solve this moral hazard problem, Godes (2004) proposes the division of labor among salespeople who work on technologically substitutable tasks.
+In contrast, MacDonald and Marx (2001) consider the case of multitasking with production complementarities across tasks.
+Here the principal prefers the agent to spread effort across tasks, but the agent prefers to spend more effort only on less costly tasks under an additive performance aggregation based scheme.
+They refer to this outcome as "adverse specialization."
+To address this, they suggest the use of incentive contracts with payoff complementarity across task outcomes to improve incentive alignment with the principal.
 Our focal firm uses multiplicative performance aggregation, which naturally induces payoff complementarities.
-However, in our application, even with additive incentives, there are payoff complementarities.
-We, therefore, assess whether multiplicative aggregation is needed to improve alignment and whether additive and multiplicative aggregation have qualitatively different effects on loan officer segments with different relative costs for tasks.
+However, in our application, even with additive incentives, there is payoff complementarity.
+We, therefore, assess whether multiplicative aggregation is needed to improve alignment and whether additive and multiplicative aggregation have qualitatively different effects on loan officer segments with different relative cost for performing the multiple tasks.

-The second stream of literature related to our study is the empirical literature on studying multitasking agents.
-Agarwal and Wang (2009) and Agarwal and Ben-David (2018) exploit an exogenous change in the compensation structure of a bank in the US to show that sales incentives encourage loan officers to take excessive risk and increase defaults.
+Second, our paper is related to the empirical literature on multitasking.
+Agarwal and Wang (2009) and Agarwal and Ben-David (2018) exploit an exogenous change in the compensation structure of a bank in the US to show that sales incentives encourage loan officers to take excessive risk and this increases defaults.
 To address this issue, they argue that incentives must be complementary in terms of performance across multiple tasks.
 Using commercial bank data, Behr et al. (2019) find that the multidimensional contract is effective for stimulating overall greater effort.
-Kim et al. (2019) study the same bank setting like ours and find evidence of private information that leads to salesperson moral hazard in the form of adverse loan selection, i.e., salespeople's acquisition incentives incentivize them to acquire low-quality loans.
-They also find that because loan officers are responsible for loan maintenance as well as acquisition, the maintenance incentives mitigate the adverse selection in loans.
+In the same setting as the current paper, Kim et al. (2019) find evidence of private information that leads to salesperson moral hazard in the form of adverse loan selection, i.e., salespeople's acquisition incentives incentivize them to acquire low-quality loans.
+They also find that because loan officers are responsible for loan maintenance as well as acquisition, the maintenance incentives mitigate adverse selection in loan acquisition.
 In contrast, Bracha and Fershtman (2012) do not find evidence of a distorting effect of the multi-dimensional pay-for-performance scheme.
 Our paper adds to the literature by developing a structural framework to address multitasking dynamics in the presence of private information.

-To the best of our knowledge, empirical work on job design remains scarce despite a highly influential theoretical paper by Holmström and Milgrom (1991).
+To the best of our knowledge, empirical work on job design is scarce despite a highly influential theoretical paper by Holmström and Milgrom (1991).
 A notable exception is Baker and Hubbard (2003), who study the effect of new technology on asset ownership and job design in the trucking industry.
 Our paper contributes to this literature by evaluating task allocation schemes in job design using the dynamic structural framework.
 Interestingly, making salespeople responsible for managing ongoing customer relationships can be thought of as giving salespeople an "ownership stake" in the customers they acquire, and thus incentivizing them to acquire better customer "assets" and maintain them.